Looking To Get Your Child Started In The World Of All-star Cheer?

 Step 1: Build A Foundation With Recreational Classes

-Our goal in these classes is to get your little one to master some basic tumbling and stunting in a no pressure, non-competitive environment.
+Our goal in these classes is to get your child to learn some exciting new skills in a zero pressure, non-competitive environment.
 If they find that they love training with us and want to delve deeper, they can join a Novice Team once they have completed a session of recreational cheer!

 With that said, there are always exceptions, and if your child has previous athletic experience, we may recommend that they start at Step 2 (Novice) or even Step 3… which is our Prep program!

 The low-cost, low-commitment structure is also great for parents who want their child to try lots of activities before specializing in this sport.

 Our Novice program is the perfect way for kids to get started in the World of All-Star Cheerleading… especially if they have some experience from similar acrobatic sports such as dance or gymnastics, or if they have completed at least one session of recreational cheer with us!

 In this once-per-week class, your child will learn all the basic elements of cheerleading such as: stunts, jumps, tumbling, dance & choreography.
 The team will put their individual skills into a routine format, all while learning the concepts of teamwork, dedication and trust.
 They will even have an opportunity to show off their hard work in front of friends and family during a specialized showcase that gives them the feel of a real competition, without all the added stress of a scoresheet!